FleekHQ/space-help-docs/docs/index.md

 **Need support or have an idea to share?** talk to our team using the **pop-up chat window** to the right of the screen.

 Space is an open-source, user-controlled, and encrypted platform for storing and sharing files.
-It is built using Open Web protocols like IPFS, Textile, Filecoin, GunDB, Ethereum, and Torus through the open source Space SDK library, built by us to and available for anyone that also wants to create applications or websites powered by the underlying protocols of the Open Web.
+It is built using Open Web protocols like IPFS, Textile, Filecoin, GunDB, and Ethereum through the open source Space SDK library, built by us to and available for anyone that also wants to create applications or websites powered by the underlying protocols of the Open Web.
 Made by the team at [Fleek](https://fleek.co/).

 In its first Beta release, Space is available as a **browser application**, accessible from any browser through our [Website](https://space.storage).